nft-login/nft-marketplace/About.md

 ## Inspiration

 New games often are available as early access.
-In this phase the game finished, but a fan community can be build and the game designer get already an income.
+In this phase the game is not finished, but a fan community can be build and the game designer get already an income.
 NFTs are a good way to finance game development but also give the fans the ability to show up they founded the game.

 ## What it does